accuser/uln/docs/index.md

 3. **Usage:**
    - The usage of the `ULN` class is now through the static `fromString` method.
 This method returns a new `ULN` object if the input String is valid, otherwise, it throws an exception.
-   - The examples `uln1` and `uln2` demonstrate the method in action. `uln1` is created successfully with a valid ULN string, while `uln2` fails due to an invalid ULN, which is the expected behavior.
+   - The examples `uln1` and `uln2` demonstrate the method in action. `uln1` is created successfully with a valid ULN string, while `uln2` fails due to an invalid ULN, which is the expected behaviour.

 There are some real benefits to adopting this approach:
-- **Consistency and Safety:** Since the validation is centralized in the factory method, every `ULN` object created is guaranteed to be valid.
+- **Consistency and Safety:** Since the validation is centralised in the factory method, every `ULN` object created is guaranteed to be valid.
 This adds an extra layer of consistency and safety in the use of the `ULN` class.
 - **Better Control:** The private constructor limits object creation to the factory method, providing better control over how `ULN` objects are instantiated.
 - **Clear Intentions:** The use of a named method like `fromString` makes it clear that a `ULN` instance is being created from a string representation, enhancing code readability.